The Hacienda (Milpitas Ranchhouse): Hearst

 At the beginning of the 20th century, gold mining had petered out and Hearst began buying up property in the area.
 Over the next two decades, he amassed land holdings covering the entirety of four of the ten Mexican land grants and most of Jolon.
-On top of the old Rancho Milpitas main ranch house site, at the edge of a small bluff less than a mile from and overlooking the old mission, Hearst hired Morgan to build a new ranch headquarters.
+On top of the old Rancho Milpitas main ranch house site, at the edge of a small hill and about half a mile from and overlooking the old mission, Hearst hired Morgan to build a new ranch headquarters.
 Construction on the Mission Revival-styled building complex began in 1929, using poured concrete instead of adobe.
 A smoothly domed north tower was built in Moorish Revival style above the main living quarters.
 Original plans for the building were for it to include housing for 20 employees but this was expanded to 30 during construction.
 A proposed southern wing for Hearst's private quarters was never completed.
 Materials were carried from Santa Cruz in a Fageol truck.
 Construction costs totaled $200,000.

 The building was not originally supplied with electricity.
 Wires for a single telephone line were run from Hearst Castle 30 mi away.
 Wood stoves and fireplaces supplied heat, candles and lanterns provided light, and a well near the San Antonio River fed a cistern positioned a short distance uphill to the east to supply water pressure for a modern plumbing system.
 Those staying at The Hacienda year-round included the ranch manager, mechanics, gardeners, cooks and a ranch foreman who supervised cowboys tending cattle and farmhands harvesting wheat, barley, oats and alfalfa.

 Hearst's guests could drive in, fly in and land at an adjacent landing strip, or they could arrive by horseback after a full day's ride from San Simeon.
 Guests included Spencer Tracy, Dick Powell, Will Rogers, Clark Gable, Herbert Hoover, Jean Harlow, Leslie Howard and Errol Flynn.
 Hearst's paramour, Marion Davies, stayed in one of the four tower suites when she visited.
 Californio-style fiestas were thrown in the guests' honor, complete with mariachis playing from the dining room balcony.

 Although hunting in the area was enjoyed by sportsmen both before and after Hearst's ownership, Hearst did not allow any hunting on his property, and the California State Military Museum has concluded that The Hacienda was not built as a hunting lodge.
 Other observers have described the building as Hearst's hunting lodge.